Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Weight Entropy Maximization

 We consider the stochastic neural network approach, where samples of hypotheses are produced through a parameterized weight distribution $q_{\phi}$ in the set $\Phi = \{ q_{\phi} \}_{\phi \in \mathbb{R}^D}$ composed of several distributions over $\mathcal{W}$ parameterized by $\phi \in \mathbb{R}^D$, with $D \in \mathbb{N}$ the parameter dimension.
 We propose to penalize the average training risk over $q_{\phi}$ with the entropy of the weight distribution, leading to the following optimization formulation:

 with $\lambda \in \mathbb{R}_+$ the trade-off parameter.

 \begin{itemize} \item The first term: ${\mathbb{E}}_{q_{\phi}}[\mathcal{L}_{\mathcal{S}}(w)]$ of the optimization objective in Equation (\ref{tradeoff-optim}) is the average empirical risk over the weight distribution.
-This term induces the increase of the probability mass $q_{\phi}(w)$ in regions where the weights $w \in \mathcal{W}$ produce accurate hypotheses on the training dataset, i.e. where $\mathcal{L}_{\mathcal{S}}(w)$ is small. \item The second term: $-\lambda {\mathbb{E}}_{q_{\phi}}\left[ -\log(q_{\phi}(w)) \right]$ in Equation (\ref{tradeoff-optim}) is a penalty that induces the increase of the weight entropy, which is generally related to expand the support of the weight distribution $q_{\phi}$ as broad as possible. \end{itemize}
+This term induces the increase of the probability mass $q_{\phi}(w)$ in regions where the weights $w \in \mathcal{W}$ produce accurate hypotheses on the training dataset, i.e., where $\mathcal{L}_{\mathcal{S}}(w)$ is small. \item The second term: $-\lambda {\mathbb{E}}_{q_{\phi}}\left[ -\log(q_{\phi}(w)) \right]$ in Equation (\ref{tradeoff-optim}) is a penalty that induces the increase of the weight entropy, which is generally related to expand the support of the weight distribution $q_{\phi}$ as broad as possible. \end{itemize}

-It should be underlined that both terms in Equation (\ref{tradeoff-optim}) evolve in opposite direction with respect to the weight distribution: the first term induces a peaked weight distribution around the best performing weight, while the second term induces a uniform distribution over the whole weight space.
+It should be underlined that both terms in Equation (\ref{tradeoff-optim}) evolve in opposite direction with respect to the weight distribution: the first term induces a weight distribution concentrated around any set of weights with minimal error on $\mathcal{S}$, while the second term induces a uniform distribution over the whole weight space.
 To solve this trade-off, the weight distribution tends to flatten in regions of little impact on the empirical risk, while remaining concentrated in directions where a small weight perturbation causes an important risk increase.
 The theoretical analysis in Section \ref{analysis} shows, indeed, that the distribution spread of the weights is inversely proportional to the neuron activation amplitude.
 The weight variance is then larger for weights in front of neurons weakly activated by the training data.
 This theoretical result is supported by numerical results observed on synthetic datasets in Section \ref{synth-expe} which provide a direct illustration of this link between the neuron activation and the weight variance (cf. Figure \ref{layer-amplitude}).